Do Go On - 373 - The Star Wars Holiday Special

 Never heard the show.

-you must become any one animal for a month okay you fully retain your human intelligence
+you must become any one animal for a month.

-and awareness but can't communicate beyond the reasonable capabilities of your chosen animal
+but can't communicate beyond the reasonable capabilities of your chosen animal.

-jacob would know that as he's never listened to the show and he's not probably listening to this right now um right that
+But Jacob would know that as he's never listened to the show before.

-the exposure thing really changes your mind yes because you can't feel regret right yeah
+Right, the exposure thing really changes your mind.

 That'd be fun.